Asbestos: Past, but present

 Despite being banned almost 20 years ago in the UK, asbestos materials are responsible for thousands of serious illnesses and deaths every year.
-Astonishingly, the number of people killed due to asbestos exposure still hasn’t reached its peak, and the figure is expected to keep rising until 2020.
+Shockingly, the number of people killed due to asbestos exposure still hasn’t reached its peak, and the figure is expected to keep rising until 2020.
 Our asbestos specialist, Louise Larkin, has commented on why the official statistics on death rates keep getting revised here.

 While asbestos is no longer used in the UK, its effects are long-lasting.
 The use of asbestos may be a thing of the past, but its consequences are being felt in the present by those directly affected by diseases like mesothelioma, and those who have lost loved ones prematurely as a result of past asbestos exposure.